Mechanic · Crash Fairspin originals 13 min read

 The TFS token economy is the structural reason a player chooses Fairspin TFS Crash over a higher-raw-RTP competitor.
 See open the audit for the broader token mechanics.

-Cash-out strategy on Fairspin tfs crash: target choice and the EV-flat property
+Cash-out strategy at the multiplier crash: target and EV-flat property

 Crash mechanics have an EV-flat-across-cash-out-points property at fixed house edge.
-The full walkthrough lives at the cash-out math walkthrough; the Fairspin-specific framing:
+The full walkthrough lives at the related piece; the Fairspin-specific framing:

 Fairspin TFS Crash cash-out math